 - What is the role of coaching in sparking and supporting increased participation over time?
-What appear to be the “active ingredients” in coaching?
-How much coaching must be done by people as opposed to an automated coach?

 - What can we learn from research on how social norms shape behavior—with the idea of developing hypotheses on whether social networks could serve as a coaching tool?

 - Smoking is the leading preventable cause of death in the U.S.

 - Nearly half of American adults use online social network sites such as Facebook, MySpace, and LinkedIn.